KonstantinData/Car-Data-Analysis-Project/readme.md

 This project is open-source and available under the MIT License.

 ## Contact
-For any inquiries, reach out via [your email or GitHub profile].
+For any inquiries, reach out via [info@condata.io].